vidit-jain/vidit-jain.github.io/content/pages/interests/index.md

 title: "Interests"
 template: "page"
 ---
 Hi!
-I'm a recent CS grad from [International Institute of Information Technology - Hyderabad](https://iiit.ac.in/), and I'll soon start working at Capital One as a software engineer.
+I'm a recent CS grad from [International Institute of Information Technology - Hyderabad](https://iiit.ac.in/), and working at Databricks.
 These are some of the interests I've formed over the years, and I hope I'll add a few more soon :).

 ### Competitive Programming
 I started competitive programming in 2018, but only started taking it seriously in 2020, after joining college.